raquel-amaral18/GroupT_Computation3/README.md

 <!-- ABOUT THE PROJECT -->
 # Rush Hour: The Race

-Rush Hour: The Race is a fun and easy-to-play 2D car racing game.
+Rush Hour: The Race is an easy-to-play fun car racing game.
 Your goal is to achieve the longest ride possible without colliding with incoming cars.
-During your drive, collect coins to increase your score or collide with different power-ups to receive a temporary advantage.
+During your drive, collect coins to increase your score or catch different power-ups to receive a temporary advantage.

 Are you ready?
 Buckle up, step on the gas, and see how far you can go!